 The famous last stairs leading up to the peak of Huayna Picchu are also called “death stairs”.
 Steps in an angle of nearly 60° are situated right next to an abyss of thousands of meters down to the valley.

 You don’t have to be scared walking up those stairs, but a certain amount of caution is definitely needed since there is nothing to hold on to.
 If you are afraid of heights and get dizzy easily looking down, you should consider staying down at Machu Picchu.

 Book on Time

 Machu Picchu has about 2.500 visitors every day.
 The hike up to Huayna Picchu although is only limited to 400 people.
 Hikers need to get their tickets in advance for the best views over the citadel and its surroundings.
 You can choose to leave to the peak at either 7 am or 10 am and return three hours later.

 Short and Long Trail

-After you made your way up to the peak, took some incredible photos and relaxed having a sip of water and a bite of a bread, you can either decide to take a short or a longer way back.
+After you made your way up to the peak, took some incredible photos, and relaxed having a sip of water and a bite of bread, you can either decide to take a short or a long way back.

 The short way takes you down a few steep stairs eventually merging with the original path you already came up with.
 If you decide to take the full trail you will come around the back of Huayna Picchu, passing the stunning ruins of the Moon Temple and the Gran Canvern.

-Today no one knows what the purpose of the structures were.
+Today no one knows what the purpose of the structures was.
 But stand in there, and let your imagination do the rest.